-3) SIGNIFICANT ACCOUNTING POLICIES (Cont'd)
+3. SIGNIFICANT ACCOUNTING POLICIES (Cont'd)

-changes in fair value are recognized in the statement of consolidated earnings for the year.
+If the instrument is not designated and documented as a hedge, changes in fair value are recognized in the statement of consolidated earnings for the year.
 Assets or liabilities related to financial instruments are included in accounts receivable or accounts payable and accrued liabilities in the consolidated statements of financial position.